ykatamish/EECS-481-Project/google_api_interface/readme.txt

 $gcloud init

-It will ask you a series of questions, for the first one, type in: n for the second one, type in:
+It will ask you a series of questions, for the first one, type in:
+Do you want to help improve the Google Cloud SDK? n for the second one, type in:
+Modify profile to update your $PATH and enable shell command completion?
 Y
-for the last one, simply press enter (i.e leave it blank)
+for the last one, simply press enter (i.e leave it blank) Enter a path to an rc file to update, or leave blank to use
+[/Users/.../.bash_profile]:

 You will need to restart your shell in order to have gcloud installed.
 $gcloud init

-It will ask you to log in, press
+It will ask you to log in, press Y
-Y
+You must log in to continue.
+Would you like to log in (Y/n)?

 It will redirect you to a google login page on your default browser, the credentials are:
 email: brad.481.project@gmail.com
 password: brad_chesney